sabrinadowla14/Project1-The-Monkees-Band/README.md

 - Feature 5 - User goes Facebook, tutor or YouTube if they want to have more information.
 - Feature 6 - User can go to any pages they want to.
 ### Contact form:
-    >__Go to the "Contact" page__
+> __Go to the "Contact" page__
 > I have Tried to submit the empty form and verify that an error message about the required fields appears
 > Tried to submit the form with an invalid email address and verify that a relevant error message appears
+> __Go to the "Fan" page__
+> Tried to submit the empty form and verify that an error message about the required fields appears
+> Tried to submit the form with an invalid email address and verify that a relevant error message appears
 > Tried to submit the form with all inputs valid and verify that a success message appears.
-    >Fans Order form for videos:
-    >__Go to the "Fan" page__
-    >Tried to submit the empty form and verify that an error message about the required fields appears
-    >Tried to submit the form with an invalid email address and verify that a relevant error message appears
-    >Tried to submit the form with all inputs valid and verify that a success message appears.

 ### Features Left to Implement
 - In the future, like to add a cart and a form for the user to purchase the Monkees videos, poster or articles.